Lagos Travel Information

 certificate is also required if coming from an infected area.
 As a

 The country code for Nigeria is +234.
 Full international direct dialling is available.
-There are good GSM 900 and 1800 mobile phone networks covering Lagos, Abuja and some other major towns.
+Free wifi is available in many cafes, restaurants and hotels in tourist areas.
 Internet cafes can be found in major cities.

 Our Travel Expert